 Let’s grant update privilege on employees table of user HR to user Hulk.

 GRANT update ON hr.employees TO hulk WITH GRANT OPTION;

 That’s it guys!
 Hope you enjoyed reading and learned something useful in turn.
-Do be kind as to share this on your social networking so that I may reach more people.
-Take Care & Have a great day!
+Do be kind as to share this knowledge on Object Privileges with your friends on social network.
+Thanks & have a great day!